 - Long-term use of benzodiazepines can result in physical dependence

 Benzodiazepines were first discovered in 1955.

 - Generalized anxiety disorder (GAD) - benzodiazepines are often used in the treatment of GAD.
-The National Institute of Health and Clinical Excellence (NICE) recommends the use of benzodiazepines for short term GAD treatment for no longer than one month.
-SSRIs are considered to be more effective at treating long-term GAD.
+The National Institute of Health and Clinical Excellence (NICE) recommends the use of benzodiazepines for short term GAD treatment for no longer than 1 month.
+Selective serotonin reuptake inhibitors (SSRIs) are considered to be more effective at treating long-term GAD.

-- Insomnia - as Benzodiazepines can lead to dependence, they are normally only used as a short-term treatment for severe insomnia or on a "irregular/as-needed" basis.
+- Insomnia - as benzodiazepines can lead to dependence, they are normally only used as a short-term treatment for severe insomnia or on an "irregular/as-needed" basis.

 - Panic attacks - because of their rapid anti-anxiety effects, benzodiazepines are very effective at treating anxiety associated with panic disorder.
 The American Psychiatric Association says that their use for initial treatment is strongly supported by many different study trials.
-However, UK based NICE says that long-term use of benzodiazepines for the treatment of panic disorder is not recommended.
+However, United Kingdom-based NICE says that long-term use of benzodiazepines for the treatment of panic disorder is not recommended.

 Mechanism of benzodiazepines